 All respondents were offered a post-paid incentive for their participation.
 Respondents could choose to receive the post-paid incentive in the form of a check or a gift code to Amazon.com or could choose to decline the incentive.
-Incentive amounts ranged from \$5 to \$20 depending on whether the respondent belongs to a part of the population that is harder or easier to reach.
-Differential incentive amounts were designed to increase panel survey participation among groups that traditionally have low survey response propensities.
+Incentive amounts ranged from \$5 to \$15 depending on whether the respondent belongs to a part of the population that is harder or easier to reach.